 Eventually, this technology will to lead cars with self-driving capability; Google, for example, is already testing prototypes.
 However many automotive industry experts believe that the goal of vision in vehicles is not so much to eliminate the driving experience but to just to make it safer, at least in the near term.

-This market research report was originally published at Yole Développement’s website, and is extracted from “Sensing and Computing for ADAS Vehicle 2020 Report.”
+This market research report was originally published at Yole Développement’s website, and is extracted from the “Artificial Intelligence Computing for Automotive 2020 Report.”
 It is reprinted here with the permission of Yole Développement.
-Outlines: Better sensor performance to enable automated driving.
-A sensor market worth US$22.4 billion in 2025, led by radars.
-Greater ADAS functionality
+OUTLINES: Who are the winners and losers in the race for autonomy?
+The marriage of AI and computing is at the heart